How to Find My Previous (Old) Addresses Free – 9 Methods

 - File Dispute: In case of an error in the credit report, file a dispute.
 You can offer supporting documents such as your rental agreement and utility bills.

-- Check For Identity Theft: If you see an address that you have never resided in, it may mean that your identity has been stolen.
+- Check for Identity Theft: If you see an address that you have never resided in, it may mean that your identity has been stolen.
 Monitor your accounts and file for fraud alerts on the credit report.

 - Correct Employment Records: Employment address records may also show incorrect addresses at times.
 Inform your employer to update your address instantly.

-Now that you know— even if it is not too difficult to obtain, it is certainly an unnecessary headache when you forget your previous address.
+Now that you know, even if it is not too difficult to obtain, it is certainly an unnecessary headache when you forget your previous address.
 Hence, I recommend keeping a record of your addresses for the future.

 Why is it important to have accurate records of your previous addresses?